Mk-CloudLeader/CloudMeet/SS_aws-certified-solutions-architect-associate-notes.md

 * Pay as you go service
 * Scalable

+### Serverless vs server-based
+* serverless --> computing model where cloud provider manages the infrastructure, scaling, and maintenance of the servers.
+  * AWS lambda: serverless compute option provided by aws web service, that is automated by aws and users pay only of whatever is used to run their code
+  * servers are deployed automatically in response to an event, for temporary time and then terminate after use
+  * users only pay for what the used rather than entire server capacity
+* server based --> managing vms or servers where users have full control over the management of the infra but requires more time and effort

 ### What does it mean by virtualized server?
 * **Virtual machines** or virtual servers are computing option that allow user to deploy multiple OS on a single server
 * Through **hypervisor**, which allows virtualization of hardware, users can create mutliple VMs on a single server